adityamhatre217/adityamhatre217/README.md

 - 👋 Hi, I’m @adityamhatre217
-- 👀 I’m interested in WebDevlopMent
+- 👀 I’m interested in ML & AI
-- 🌱 I’m currently learning Python, WebTech, Django
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Web Developer
+- 💞️ I’m looking to collaborate as in Data Analyst
 - 📫 How to reach me WA
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...